UN-Habitat launches The Urban Agenda Platform for reporting progress, sharing action and knowledge

 6 October 2020, Surabaya, Indonesia - UN-Habitat launched the online Urban Agenda Platform for reporting progress, sharing action and knowledge in the Decade of Action during the high level Global Observance of the World Habitat Day 2020 celebrations.

-Following the launch by the UN-Habitat Executive Director Maimunah Mohd Sharif at the opening ceremony, a Roundtable event to discuss the Urban Agenda Platform in depth on the second day brought together some 240 participants from across the world.
+Following the launch by the UN-Habitat Executive Director Maimunah Mohd Sharif at the opening ceremony, a Roundtable on the second day of the event to discuss the Urban Agenda Platform in depth brought together around 240 participants from across the world.
 These included representatives from national and local governments, civil society, the United Nations System, intergovernmental organizations and other stakeholder groups.

 The Roundtable, called The launch of the Urban Agenda Platform: Reporting progress and sharing knowledge in the Decade of Action, was moderated by Emilia Saiz, Secretary General of United Cities and Local Governments (UCLG).
 Panelists focused on importance of the Platform as a tool for reporting progress and sharing best practices, the need for accelerating actions to implement the New Urban Agenda to achieve the Sustainable Development Goals, and how to maximize the relevance of the Platform including addressing the digital divide.